sporto/elm-tutorial/010_foundations/imports_and_modules.md

   ...
 ```

-Which is a function `myFunction` that return an `Html` element.
+Which is a function `myFunction` that return an element of type `Html`.
 Is equivalent to:

 ```elm
 import Html exposing (Html)